alexanderhoset/macOS-dev-keyboard-layout-no/README.md

 ## Installation

-Clone or download a zip of this repå
+Clone or download a zip of this repo

 copy no-mod.keylayout to
 /Library/Keyboard Layouts